As photographers, we are asked prior to a photoshoot “What shall I wear”?

 So here are a few suggestions as a guidance to start with.

 Let’s start with the “what not to do” stuff, because if you avoid these things, you’re already set for success.
-These what to wear tips apply to everyday lifestyle photography, as well as the more formal arrangement of setting aside time to go somewhere with the goal of getting great photographs.
+These what to wear tips apply to everyday Lifestyle photography and Personal Brand Photography, as well as the more formal arrangement of setting aside time to go somewhere with the goal of getting great photographs.

-So, the big things to avoid are: text, characters, logos and strong patterns.
+So, the big things to avoid are: text, characters, logos and strong patterns, unless of course these are specifically for your Personal Brand Photography and marketing.

 Why?
 Well, these things will draw the viewer’s eye away from the faces in the image.